Fr. 180.00

 Read more

 Informationen zum Autor David Lederer is Lecturer at the National University of Ireland.
 His research focuses on early modern central Europe! the history of psychiatry and suicide studies.
 Klappentext From the ideological crucible of the Reformation emerged an embittered contest for the human soul.
-In the care of souls! the clergy dispensed spiritual physic - the first echelon of mental health care - to thousands of people.
-This regional study of Bavaria investigates the largely unexplored phenomenon of spiritual physic as a popular ritual practice during a tumultuous era of religious strife! material crises! and witch hunting.
-It will be required reading for anyone interested in the history of medicine and psychology! the Counter Reformation! and the phenomenon of witchcraft.
+In the care of souls, the clergy zealously dispensed spiritual physic; for countless early modern Europeans, the first echelon of mental health care.
+During its heyday, spiritual physic touched the lives of thousands, from penitents and pilgrims to demoniacs and mad people.
+Ironically, the phenomenon remains largely unexplored.
+Why?
+Through case histories from among the records of over 1,000 troubled and desperate individuals, this regional study of Bavaria investigates spiritual physic as a popular ritual practice during a tumultuous era of religious strife, material crises, moral repression and witch hunting.
+By the mid-seventeenth century, secular forces ushered in a psychological revolution across Europe.
+However, spiritual physic ensconced itself by proxy upon emergent bourgeois psychiatry.
+Today, its remnants raise haunting questions about science and the pursuit of objective knowledge in the ephemeral realm of human consciousness.
 Zusammenfassung This is a regional study of psychology during the sixteenth and seventeenth centuries! before the emergence of professional psychiatry.
 It explores the treatment of mental illness in society and the use of spiritual remedies to deal with physical and mental ailments from melancholy to demonic possession.
 Inhaltsverzeichnis 1.
 On the soul; 2.
 Sackcloth and ashes; 3.
 Bavaria Sancta; 4.
 Spiritual afflictions; 5. the decline of religious madness; 6. confinement and its vicissitudes; 7.
 The legacy of spiritual physic.

 Customer reviews